wfpan/EASE/README.md

 # EASE
-This is the replication package for our work submitted to XXX.
+This is the replication package for our work accepted by ACM Transactions on Software Engineering and Methodology.

 # CCN_WD
 This directory contains the CCN_WDs that we built for all the subject systems used in our experiments.
 There are three versions of CCN_WDs according to different weighting mechanisms (i.e., OWM, DWM, and EWM).
 Note that a detailed data set will be available after our work's acceptance.
 Interested readers can email us (Email: wfpan@zjgsu.edu.cn) to get the whole data set in advance.
 Please use your institutional email address.